 After you’ve changed plans, your final two steps are to complete the Employment Certification Form and start paying.
 The ECF form simply informs the Education Department that you work for a qualifying employer and are pursuing PSLF.
 You can submit this form any time, even years after starting residency.

 The department writes off your remaining balance tax-free after you’ve made 120 qualifying payments — i.e., pay the full amount due on time.
-Depending on your training path, it’s possible you can enter your first year as an attending more than half-way
+Depending on your training path, it’s possible you can be more than halfway there before you even enter your first year as an attending.

 * The Education Department is working on a new plan that’ll cut payments in half and stop interest from accruing as quickly.
 But that plan won’t be available until next July at the earliest.